bchareyre/yade-mpi/doc/sphinx/installation.rst

 	sudo apt-get update
 	sudo apt-get install yadedaily

-If you have another distribution, not Ubuntu Trusty (Version 14.04 LTS), be sure to use the correct name in the first line (for instance, xenial, stretch or jessie).
+Be sure to use the
+correct name of your Ubuntu/Debian distribution in the first line (xenial for Ubuntu 16.04 LTS, whereas stretch would be required for Debian 9, for instance).
 For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

 After that you can normally start Yade using the command ``yadedaily`` or ``yadedaily-batch``.